-There is a major difference between engaged employees and those going through the motions.
+There is a major difference between engaged employees and disengaged ones.
 It all boils down to relationships and communication between managers and employees.
 If there’s a lack of motivation and communication, engagement levels will suffer.
-If engagement levels suffer, your business will suffer.
+And if engagement suffers, your business will take a hit, too.

 1. Employee satisfaction.